18120211/udacity-azure-devops-project1/README.md

 3. Web application
 - Note: This load balancer may be deleted when you review due to cost reduction
 ![Web server](screenshots/access_app.PNG)

+### For Reviewer
+1. Resource `azurerm_network_security_rule.internal` is just for testing and not be applied in prod environment
+2. The default rules of Azure network security group are completely meet the network restriction in the project -> So, no network rule need to be specified.